 However, this is just the beginning!
 We use the skills identified within the National Curriculum as the basis of our teaching, recognising them as key skills for life-long learning.
 From this essential content, teachers work together to create curriculum overviews, integrated round a theme and driven by a high quality text which is used to encourage a wide range of language work and links well to other subjects.
 Topics are tailored to the children’s interests and personalities in mind to provide a more personalised and engaging learning experience.

-The overview below shows the range of themes to be covered in the year 2017-2018 followed by detailed plans for each year group for Terms 1 and 2.
-Please see individual class pages to find details of all the themes your children will experience during 2017-2018
+The overviews below shows the range of themes to be covered in the year 2018-2019.
+Please see individual class pages to find details of all the themes your children will experience during 2018-2019

 PARENT SUMMARY SHEETS 2018-2019 TERM 1